Hombow/Wall-Fall/Important Locations/Fey-Wild/Boycheq.md

   * Very slow
   * Faffs a lot
   * Wizard
-    * School of the wall
+    * School of the wall (Artificer specialty)
+      * taught to repair and look after the Wall
+    * Very bad combat Wizard
+    * knows lots of spells about fey detection
+      * could find out about Dryna